Hayes, Hillingdon: History

 Until the end of the nineteenth century, Hayes's key areas of work were agriculture and brickmaking.
 The Second Industrial Revolution brought change in the late nineteenth century, up to World War I. The town's location on the Grand Junction Canal (later called the Grand Union) and the Great Western Railway – Hayes & Harlington railway station had opened in 1868 – made it well-placed for industry.

 The town's favourable location caused the Hayes Development Company to make available sites on the north-side of the railway, adjacent to the canal, and Hayes became a centre for engineering and industry.
 HDC's company secretary, Alfred Clayton, is commemorated in the name of Clayton Road.
 Residential districts consisting of dwellings of the garden suburb type were built to house workers after World War I.

 In 1904, the parish council created Hayes Urban District (from 1930, Hayes and Harlington Urban District) in order to address the issue of population growth.
 Hayes and Harlington Urban District continued until 1965 when Hayes became part of the newly established London Borough of Hillingdon.
+On 1 April 1965 the civil parish was abolished.
+At the 1951 census (one of the last before the abolition of the parish), Hayes had a population of 49,650.